nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 Since all command classes implements the abstract method `execute()`, the main loop just need to execute this method to call out the actual logic of this command.

-> ❗ Note: Since we are tokenizing the user input with **any number of white spaces** and concatenate all tokens belong to the
+> :information_source: Note: Since we are tokenizing the user input with **any number of white spaces** and concatenate all tokens belong to the
 > same key back using **single whitespace**, the number of white spaces input has no effect on the actual arguments being parsed.
 > For example, the following two input has exactly the same result after being parsed.
 > ```